Nevada State Route 443: History

 Originally, SR 443 extended further south to terminate at Wedekind Road (former SR 880).
 By 2006, the highway had been truncated to its current terminus at North McCarran Boulevard.

-In 2004, the Washoe County Regional Transportation Commission began the US 395/Clear Acre reconstruction project.
+In 2004, the Regional Transportation Commission of Washoe County began the US 395/Clear Acre reconstruction project.
 The project created new US 395 freeway access at Clear Acre Lane and reconstructed the North McCarran Boulevard (SR 659) bridge and interchange ramps.
 Previously, the only access between SR 443 and US 395 was a northbound US 395 off ramp; other movements were made via the nearby McCarran Boulevard interchange.
 As of June 2007, the construction project was substantially completed.